absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 2. Recreate all OpenShift namespaces from all Projects associated to the Team being migrated.
 3. Copy all OpenShift resources from the original environments to the newly created OpenShift environments.
 This includes DeploymentConfig, Service, Route, PersistentVolumeClaim, and ImageStream resources.
 4. Recreate the Jenkins build jobs for each Application associated to the Project.

+---
+#### `sub update slack details`
+Synchronizes a user's Slack details with the Subatomic user details.